yyu130/SeniorCharge/README.md

 The website is built with Laravel - PHP web framework.
 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Infrastructure/Security

- - [Hostinger](https://www.hostinger.com/) for Web Hosting - It is paid monthly, and the expire date will be at 12th of the expired month.
- It also provides SSL Certificate for [Sr.Charge](https://seniorcharge.me), which will not be expired if the hosting is paid monthly.
+ - [Hostinger](https://www.hostinger.com/) for Web Hosting - It is paid monthly, the current expire date is 12th-June-2020.
+It also provides SSL Certificate for [Sr.Charge](https://seniorcharge.me), which will not be expired if the hosting is paid uninterrupted.
  - [ZeroSSL](https://zerossl.com/) for Free SSL Certificate - This website is used to apply SSL Certificates for two subdomains ([iteration 1](https://iteration1.seniorcharge.me) and [iteration 2](https://iteration2.seniorcharge.me)).
-The expired date is 18th August and 17th August respectively.
+The expired date is 18th-August-2020 and 17th-August-2020 respectively.